-In addition to clinical examination with identification of the affected joints, imaging techniques (sonography, X-ray, magnetic resonance imaging) are available to evaluate inflammation and structural damage.
-Differentiation from other inflammatory rheumatic diseases is important.
+In addition to clinical examination with precise determination of the affected joints, imaging procedures (sonography, X-ray, magnetic resonance imaging) are available to evaluate the existing damage.
+Differentiation from other inflammatory rheumatic diseases is very important.
 Rheumatoid factors and anti-CCP antibodies in the blood are important diagnostic markers.
-The assessment of possible organ involvement (skin, heart, vessels, lung, eye, nervous system) is important.
+It is also important to assess any organ infestation (skin, heart, blood vessels, lungs, eyes, nervous system).

-Our team cooperates in the field of rheumatoid arthritis within the Swiss Clinical Quality Management Program (SCQM).
+Our team cooperates in the field of rheumatoid arthritis within the framework of the Swiss Clinical Quality Management Program (SCQM).